edgelesssys/constellation/terraform-provider-constellation/docs/data-sources/image.md

 page_title: "constellation_image Data Source - constellation"
 subcategory: ""
 description: |-
   Data source to resolve the CSP-specific OS image reference for a given version and attestation variant.
-The reference output of this data source is needed as image input for the constellation_cluster resource.
 ---

 # constellation_image (Data Source)

 Data source to resolve the CSP-specific OS image reference for a given version and attestation variant.
-The `reference` output of this data source is needed as `image` input for the `constellation_cluster` resource.

 ## Example Usage